jwschroeder3/enricherator/README.md

 ## Building Enricherator (only recommended if you cannot use the Apptainer container)

-If you are able to use our containerized application, skip to the [Running enrichment inference][#running-enrichment-inference] section.
+If you are able to use our containerized application, skip to the [Running enrichment inference](#running-enrichment-inference) section.

 ### Conda env setup